thephpleague/csv/docs/9.0/converter/xml.md

 ## Settings

 Prior to converting your records collection into XML, you may wish to configure the element and its associated attribute names.
-To do so `XMLConverter` provides methods to setup theses settings.
+To do so, `XMLConverter` provides methods to set up these settings.

 <p class="message-warning">Because we are building a <code>DOMDocument</code> object, the <code>XMLConverter</code> object throws <code>DOMException</code> instead of <code>League\Csv\Exception</code>.</p>